SAP/ui5-tooling/docs/pages/Configuration.md

     - `declareRawModules`: Whether raw modules should be declared after jQuery.sap.global became available.
 With the usage of the ui5loader, this flag should be set to 'false'.
 By default set to `false`
     - `renderer`: Whether renderers for controls should be added to the module set.
 By default set to `false`
     - `sort`:  By default, modules are sorted by their dependencies.
 The sorting can be suppressed by setting the option to `false`
     - `async`: Specifies whether the require section of the module should be asynchronous.
 When set to `true`, the modules will be loaded using sap.ui.require instead of sap.ui.requireSync.
-The latter API is not available in UI5 version 2.x. **Note:** This property is available only for `mode=require`
+The latter API is not available in UI5 version 2.x. **Note:** This property is available only for `mode=require` and defaults to `true`

 **bundleOptions**